Steady-state susceptibility in continuous phase transitions of dissipative systems: Summary

 As applications, we mainly investigated the dissipative spin-1/2 XYZ model on two-dimensional square lattice and a driven-dissipative Kerr oscillator.
 It has been shown that both the two models may undergo continuous steady-state phase transitions (breaking $\mathbb{Z}_2$ symmetry) via tuning the controlling parameters.

 In the former model, we first confirmed the existence of continuous phase by means of the mean-field approximation and the linear stability analysis.
 Then we studied behaviors of fidelity susceptibility and trace distance susceptibility of steady states as functions of coupling strength.
-We found the divergent behaviors of the susceptibilities near the phase transitions which stem from the abrupt change of the state similarity between two steady states when the systems undergo the phase transition.
-The finite-size scaling of the critical coupling strength and the system size enable us to estimate the true critical point in the thermodynamic limit.
+We found the divergent behaviors of the susceptibilities near the phase transitions which stem from the abrupt change of the state similarity between two steady states when the systems undergo the phase transition. \jj{We performed the finite-size scaling analysis on the fidelity susceptibility.
+Within the scope of the scaling hypothesis, we estimated the values of the corresponding critical exponents.
+Moreover,} the finite-size scaling of the critical coupling strength and the system size enable us to estimate the true critical point in the thermodynamic limit.
 In the latter CV model, we revisited the steady-state properties obtained by the semiclassical treatment.
 Analogous to the spin model, the singular behaviors of susceptibilities as functions of the two-photon driving strength were observed which indicates the occurrence of dissipative phase transitions.
 In particular, the scaling of the critical driving strength to the Kerr nonlinearity allows us extrapolate the critical point in thermodynamic limit ($U\rightarrow0$).
 The critical points, in thermodynamic limit, accessed from the analysis on the fidelity and trace distance susceptibilities agree well with the existed results obtained by other methods.

 Finally, the investigation of the dissipative quantum phase transition is still a hard task, especially for the quantum many-body systems.
 The exponential growth of the quantum many-body Hilbert space restricts the capacities of directly witness the phenomena of phase transitions.
 Fortunately, the critical behaviors of the fidelity susceptibility, trace distance susceptibility, angularly averaged magnetic susceptibility and quantum fisher information can indirectly reveal the existence of the phase transitions.
 Along this line, the combination of the fidelity susceptibility and trace distance susceptibility with other state-of-the-art simulation strategies for exploring larger lattice is promising, such as the matrix-product-operator approach \cite{MascarenhasPRA2015}, the neural networks \cite{MichaelJHartmann2019PRL,AlexandraNagy2019PRL,FilippoVicentini2019PRL,NobuyukiYoshioka2019PRL,DengarXiv2020}.
 Future exploration of other physical models and phenomena, e.g., geometrical frustration \cite{XingLi2021PRB,lxlarXiv2021,JingQian2013PRA,ZejianPRA2021} is also an intriguing perspective.